Heterololigo: Reproduction

+Relationships with humans

 This squid is caught for food off the coast of Japan.
 It lays its eggs on the underside of submerged objects.
 In order to increase catches, artificial substrates have been installed along the coast of Japan to provide more egg-laying sites.

 This species is important in biological research.
 Its mitochondrial genome has been sequenced.
 Its neurons are used in neurobiology research.